raleel/mythras-srd/0003_Skills.md

 ## Professional Skills

-Professional Skills differ between characters and represent more specialised forms of training and experience.
+Professional Skills differ between characters and represent more specialized forms of training and experience.
 Some Professional Skills are gathered through cultural background and a character's Career, as the name suggests.
 Although they differ between characters they work in the same way as Standard Skills.

 ### Acting (CHA x2)